CodeRunner00/breedbook/README.md

 # Overall app structure
 The app uses redux as a global store for dog breed names and images.
 By taking advantage of the mapping property of objects, we are able to cache previously made calls for individual breed's images.
 For handling the asyncronous nature of the dog API, redux-thunk is used.
-React-router is used to hanlde routing and paths.
+React-router is used to handle routing and paths.
 When routing from one dog landing page to another, the BreedView component is forced to re-render by adding the pathname as a dependency to the useEffect hook.
 Finally, the app uses both modules and styled components to create a basic layout.

 # Getting Started with Create React App